Astronautilia

 It was published shortly after his death as a commemorative first edition.

-While no full English translation exists as yet, there is a sample chapter translation online, and a German translation of the fully transcribed and annotated Greek text is in preparation.
+While no published full English translation exists as yet, there is a sample chapter translation online, and a German translation of the fully transcribed and annotated Greek text is in preparation.

 Genre

 Aside from the science fiction and epic poem aspects, the postmodern playfulness of the plot itself is underlined by the Czech language Prologue (see part translation) in Karel Čapek's mystification style.
 Jan Křesadlo purports to have come into the whole process not as the author, but as a translator of the Greek original "by an unknown author."
 We are to believe this is a real travelogue, whose alleged author is a space-time travelling Captain Oudeis / Nemo, (as confirmed by "copyright Nemo" for the Greek text edition.)
 Oudeis' travelogue was dictated to his universal translator Franta (which is a creature resembling a skunk, but made entirely of brain tissue.)
 Franta, who lacked common sense, thought it wise to write it all down in Homeric Greek, so as to make it more famous.
 At least, that is the claim made to Křesadlo by the 'archivist Divíšek' (a reference to Čapek's character of the same name) who brings the Greek text to Křesadlo for translation.
 (Albeit Křesadlo supposes that Divíšek wrote it himself.)

 The text begins with a Latin summary for the erudite non-Czech reader.
 Greek neologisms are explained in a Greek-English glossary.